Konste11ation/xdma_axi_adapter/README.md

 # xdma_axi_adapter
-The AXI Adapter for the XDMA
+The AXI Adapter for the XDMA.
+# Author:
+Fanchen Kong
+Yunhao Deng